-SP13 Portman Quarter
+SP13 Portman Quarter Ipswich Village

-The Portman Quarter is defined on the IP-One Area inset policies map as a focus for regeneration in the west of IP-One.
-The Council's vision for the Portman Quarter is a mixed-use neighbourhood of residential use, open spaces and main town centre uses, excluding retail, where they accord with Core Strategy Review policy DM30.
+Ipswich Village The Portman Quarter is defined on the IP-One Area inset policies map as a focus for regeneration in the west of IP-One.
+The Council's vision for Ipswich Village the Portman Quarter is a mixed-use neighbourhood of residential use, open spaces and main town centre uses, excluding retail, where they accord with Core Strategy Review policy DM2230.

-- 5.30 Ipswich Village is an area focused on the Portman Road football ground and has be re-named 'the Portman Quarter' to reflect this key leisure facility and align with the Ipswich Vision document.
+- 5.295.30 Ipswich Village is an area focused on the Portman Road football ground and has be re-named 'the Portman Quarter' to reflect this key leisure facility and align with the Ipswich Vision document.
 The area has undergone a significant amount of change already with new office, court and residential uses replacing older industries through developments such as the County Court, Voyage, Endeavour House and Grafton House.
-The Council wishes this regeneration to continue and, to this effect, allocations for development within the area are made elsewhere in this plan. - 5.31 The east part of the Portman Quarter lies within the town centre boundary where main town centre uses such as offices and leisure are permitted.
+The Council wishes this regeneration to continue and, to this effect, allocations for development within the area are made elsewhere in this plan. - 5.305.31 The east part of the Portman Quarter Ipswich Village lies within the town centre boundary where main town centre uses such as offices and leisure are permitted.
 The Princes Street corridor, part of which lies within Ipswich Village, gained Enterprise Zone status in 2015.
+Ipswich Village is also the location of Ipswich Town Football Club's Portman Road ground, which is a very important leisure asset for the town.
 The western part of the area is identified as an Opportunity Area through Chapter 6 of this plan.